Lily-Evan/predict-podact-listening-time-/README.md

 It was a very simple approach without much tuning or preprocessing.

 🔸 During the Competition
-I created a version called "V1 sto redme", which became my best official submission:
+I created a version called "V1 ", which became my best official submission:

 Public Score: 12.76847